Observable Perfect Equilibrium: Conclusion

 Future work should explore the scalability of the algorithm we have presented.
 While algorithms based on solving linear programs run in polynomial time, they often run into memory and speed issues that prevent them from being competitive with algorithms such as counterfactual regret minimization and fictitious play on extremely large games.
 Perhaps these algorithms can be modified in such a way that they are guaranteed to converge to an observable perfect equilibrium in two-player zero-sum games (currently they are just guaranteed to converge to Nash equilibrium and not to any specific refinement).

 While the focus of this paper has been on two-player games, and two-player zero-sum games specifically, the concept of observable perfect equilibrium is generally applicable to multiplayer games and non-zero-sum games as well.
 It has been argued that one-sided quasi-perfect equilibrium is inappropriate for non-zero-sum (and multi-player) games and should not be used~\cite{Farina21:Equilibrium}.
-By contrast, we see no reason why observable perfect equilibrium cannot be applied to these games with the same theoretical and computational advantages as for the two-player zero-sum setting.
-In the future we would like to study applicability of observable perfect equilibrium to these settings and develop new algorithms for its computation.
+By contrast, we see no reason why observable perfect equilibrium cannot be applied to these games with theoretical and computational advantages analogous to those in the two-player zero-sum setting.
+In the future we would like to study the applicability of observable perfect equilibrium to these settings and develop new algorithms for its computation.